-If you think your child is experiencing a medical emergency or life-threatening condition, always call 911.
+When your child needs health care, everything matters.
+These guidelines can help you better understand when to seek appropriate care.
+If you think your child has a medical emergency or life-threatening condition, always call 911.
 If you think someone is poisoned, call the Central Ohio Poison Center at 1-800-222-1222.

-You should always call your child’s pediatrician or family doctor first.
-Nationwide Children’s Urgent Care locations offer treatment for illnesses and injuries that need immediate attention, but do not need to be handled by the emergency department.
-Treatment for the following conditions is provided:
+Urgent Cares offer treatment for illnesses and injuries that need immediate attention, but do not need to be seen in the Emergency Department.
+Treatment for the following conditions is provided at a Nationwide Children’s Urgent Care Center:

 Contact Emergency Services